 Web Building Habits

-Contrary to many spider species, the Cane Spider does not construct a web to capture prey.
-Its behavior aligns more with that of a roving predator, utilizing speed and stealth instead of silk traps.
-The absence of a web is indicative of its hunting-oriented lifestyle, and this spider prefers to dwell in crevices and other secluded locations during the day.
+Unlike many spider species, the Cane Spider does not construct a web to capture prey.
+Its behavior aligns more with a roving predator, utilizing speed and stealth instead of silk traps.
+The absence of a web indicates its hunting-oriented lifestyle, and this spider prefers to dwell in crevices and other secluded locations during the day.

 Prey and Predation